teodor-georgiev/Simulated-Annealing/README.md

 Before we start the SA algorithm we will first use a greedy heuristic to get a somewhat good initial solution.
 The greedy heuristic implemented here tries at each step to assign the closest customer to one vehicle until there is no more space left.
 If there are any unassigned customers left try to shuffle the customers between the vehicles until there is space for one.

 ## Simulated Annealing (SA)
 After we have our initial solution given by the greedy heuristic, we will be starting the Simulated Annealing metaheuristic.
-At every iteration of the algorithm we will be getting a candidate solution and objective value by constructing a neighbourhood solution, either by swaping random customers between two random vehicles or by swaping customers between a single vehicle.
-If a candidate solution is better then the current one it is always accepted, else it is accepted with the probabilty function of the **metropolis criteria** which is defined by:
+At every iteration of the algorithm, we will be getting a candidate solution and objective value by constructing a neighborhood solution, either by swapping random customers between two random vehicles or by swapping customers between a single vehicle.
+If a candidate solution is better than the current one it is always accepted, else it is accepted with the probability function of the metropolis criteria which is defined by:
 <p align="center">
   <img src="metropolis criteria.PNG", width = 800 />
 </p>